uchicago-cs/practicum-webapp/README.md

 Initialization
 --------------

-After starting the app, initialize with admins and a quarter by running `bundle exec rake db:init_app`.
+After starting the app, initialize the database with admins and a quarter by running `bundle exec rake db:init_app`.
 A quarter *must* exist for the app to work.